HGM-25A Titan I: Budgetary problems

 The Titan, proposed as a fallback in case the Atlas failed, was by December 1956 accepted by some as a "principal ingredient of the national ballistic missile force."
 At the same time, others pushed for the cancellation of the Titan program almost from the beginning, arguing that it was redundant.
-Counterarguments that the Titan offered greater performance and growth potential than the Atlas as a missile and space launch vehicle, the Titan program was under constant budgetary pressure.
+Despite counterarguments that the Titan offered greater performance and growth potential than the Atlas as a missile and space launch vehicle, the Titan program was under constant budgetary pressure.
 In the summer of 1957 budget cuts led Secretary of Defense Wilson to reduce the Titan production rate from the proposed seven per month to two a month, which left the Titan as a research and development program only.
 However, the Sputnik crisis, which started 5 October 1957, ended any talk of canceling Titan.
 Priority was restored, and 1958 saw increases in funding and plans for additional Titan squadrons.

 Flight testing

 The Titan I flight testing consisted of the first stage only Series I, the cancelled Series II, and Series III with the complete missile.

 A total of 62 flight test missiles were constructed in various numbers.
 The first successful launch was on 5 February 1959 with Titan I A3, and the last test flight was on 29 January 1962 with Titan I M7.
 Of the missiles produced, 49 launched and two exploded: six A-types (four launched), seven B-types (two launched), six C-types (five launched), ten G-types (seven launched), 22 J-types (22 launched), four V-types (four launched), and seven M-types (seven launched).
 Missiles were tested and launched in Florida at Cape Canaveral Air Force Station from Launch Complexes LC15, LC16, LC19, and LC20.

 The four A-type missile launches with dummy second stages all occurred in 1959 and were carried out on 6 February, 25 February, 3 April, and 4 May.
 The guidance system and stage separation all performed well, and aerodynamic drag was lower than anticipated.
 Titan I was the first program to have a new missile succeed on the initial attempt, which left launch crews unprepared for the series of failures that followed.

-On 14 August 1959, the first attempt to fly a Lot B missile with a live stage and dummy warhead ended in disaster.
-The missile was released 3.9 seconds earlier than intended before it had built up sufficient thrust.
-One of the umbilicals was prematurely jerked free as the missile lifted, another umbilical sent an automatic cutoff command, and the Titan fell back onto the pad and exploded, causing extensive damage to LC-19.
-The pad was not used again for six months.
+Missile B-4 exploded from a LOX pump failure during a static firing at Martin's Denver test stand in May and assorted other mishaps occurred in the following two months.